eamorgado/FoodieShoot/Documentation/App.md

 + All the other java files and foldersare responsble for the integration of Tensorflow object detection api and model into our android app

 ## Instructions and Demo
 As we have already said the app is comprised of two modes, the mode with no authentication where the user has limite access to the application functionalities and thus,can only detect the food but not analyse or save it.
-We will show the instructions for [first time use](#First-Use) and for [authenticated use](#Authenticated-Use)
+We will show the instructions for [first time use](#First-Use) and for [authenticated use](#Authenticated-Use) if you want to see the demo video go [here](#Video-Demo)

-**Important**: This demo will be in English as the phose used for the demo had an English system however, we have added support for four languages: English, German, Portuguese and Spanish, most of the app has translations for these languages except for the post response are the messages are given by the server.
+**Important**: This demo will be in English as the phone used for the demo had an English system however, we have added support for four languages: English, German, Portuguese and Spanish, most of the app has translations for these languages except for the post response are the messages are given by the server.

 ### First Use
 If you are using the app for the first time you will see the splash screen